inflection-zone/wisdom-zone/platform-engineering/ODK-Central/odk-setup.md

 # Setup ODK Server on AWS
 ## Prerequisites
 * An AWS account
-* Basisc of Docker and docker commands.
+* Basics of Docker and docker commands.

 ## Steps To Launch An EC2 Instance
 1. Login to your AWS account.